NGO-Algorithm-Audit/Bias_scan/README.md

 To achieve this, we propose a scalable, model-agnostic, and open-source bias scan tool to identify potentially discriminated groups of similar users in AI binary classifiers.
 This bias scan tool does not require *a priori* information about existing disparities and sensitive attributes, and is therefore able to detect possible proxy discrimination, intersectional discrimination and other types of differentiation that evade non-discrimination law.
 The tool is available as a web application, available on the [website](https://www.algorithmaudit.eu/bias_scan/) of NGO Algorithm Audit, such that it can be used by a wide public.

-As demonstrated on a BERT-based Twitter disinformation detection model, the bias scan tool identifies statistically significant disinformation classification bias against users with an unverified profile and an above average number of mentions and hashtags used in tweets.
+As demonstrated on a BERT-based Twitter disinformation detection model, the bias scan tool identifies statistically significant disinformation classification bias against users with a verified profile, a below average number of mentions and URLs used in tweets, and above average sentiment scores.
 On the German Credit data set, statistically significant loan approval bias is observed on the basis of applicants’ job status, telephone registration and the amount of credit requested.

 These observations do not establish prohibited *prima facie* discrimination.
 Rather, the identified disparities serve as a starting point to assess potential discrimination according to the context-sensitive legal doctrine, i.e., assessment of the legitimacy of the aim pursued and whether the means of achieving that aim are appropriate and necessary.
 For this qualitative assessment, we propose an expert-oriented deliberative method.
 Which allows policy makers, journalist, data subjects and other stakeholders to publicly review identified quantitative disparities against the requirements of non-discrimination law and ethics.
 In our two-pronged quantitative-qualitative solution, scalable statistical methods work in tandem with the normative capabilities of human subject matter experts to define fair AI on a case-by-case basis (see the solution overview Figure below).